mateuszjurewicz/notes_public/notes/English Vocabulary.md

 a student and _mentee_, someone under protection and tutelage of sb established.
 - `pugnacious`
 eager or quick to argue, quarrel or fight.
 Connect with `pugilist` (a boxer).
+- `rebar`
+short for reinforcing bar, it's those pieces of curving steel rods that go into cement.
 - `rakish` and `rakishly good-looking` (pronounced "rejkisz") dashingly or carelessly unconventonal.
 Alternatively having a trim or streamlined appearance suggestive of speed (when referring to a ship).
 - `recuse sb / oneself`